light156/multi-ancestry-COJO/README.md

 Please refer to the descriptions for all supported options and flags below.
 ### Original GCTA Options/Flags
 These options and flags are functionally identical to those in the original GCTA.
-Please refer to [https://yanglab.westlake.edu.cn/software/gcta/#COJO](https://yanglab.westlake.edu.cn/software/gcta/#COJO) for detailed definitions.
+You can find more detailed definitions at [https://yanglab.westlake.edu.cn/software/gcta/#COJO](https://yanglab.westlake.edu.cn/software/gcta/#COJO).

 | Option             | Description                                                  | Default          |
 | ------------------ | ------------------------------------------------------------ | ---------------- |